-Since version 1.3, the [ConsoleLauncher](#) supports argument files, also known as @-files.
+The 'ConsoleLauncher' supports argument files, also known as '@-files'.
 Argument files are files that themselves contain arguments to be passed to the command.
-When the underlying [picocli](#) command line parser encounters an argument beginning with the character '@', it expands the contents of that file into the argument list.
+When the underlying 'picocli' command line parser encounters an argument beginning with the character '@', it expands the contents of that file into the argument list.